evaneschneider/site/_posts/2015-12-10-cloudy-cooling-curves.markdown

 description: Details of various cooling curves
 ---

-The following plot shows three cooling / heating curves generated with Cloudy.
+The following plots show cooling / heating curves generated with Cloudy.
 Spefically, they are the result of modifying the hazy_coolingcurve program to take into account the Haardt & Madauu background.